 Securities lending The fund may lend securities, through its agent, to qualified borrowers in order to earn additional income.
 The loans are collateralized by cash in an amount at least equal to the fair value of the securities loaned.
 The fair value of securities loaned is determined daily and any additional required collateral is allocated to the fund on the next business day.
 The remaining maturities of the securities lending transactions are considered overnight and continuous.
 The risk of borrower default will be borne by the fund's agent; the fund will bear the risk of loss with respect to the investment of the cash collateral.
 Income from securities lending, net of expenses, is included in investment income on the Statement of operations.
 Cash collateral is invested in Putnam Cash Collateral Pool, LLC, a limited liability company managed by an affiliate of Putnam Management.
-Investments in Putnam Cash Collateral Pool, LLC are valued at its closing net asset value each business day.
-There are no management fees charged to Putnam Cash

-Collateral Pool, LLC.
-At the close of the reporting period, the fund received cash collateral of \$754,975 and the value of securities loaned amounted to \$745,229.
+Investments in Putnam Cash Collateral Pool, LLC.
+At the close of the reporting period, the fund received cash collateral of \$7,416,442 and the value of securities loaned amounted to \$7,168,109.